jmetzger/training-istio-kubernetes/security/reaction/auditlog.md

 # Setup audit logging

-## Hints (this is on a system, where kubernetes-api-server runs as static pod
+## Hints (this is on a system, where kubernetes-api-server runs as static pod, e.g. kubeadm)

   * When the config unter /etc/kubernetes/manifests/kupe-apiserver.yaml changes
     * kubelet automatically detects this and restarts the server